gluelabs/gTube20170531/README.md

 # Gtube
-This is the training code for the Angular Training  held in Milano by Glue Labs in May 2017 http://glue-labs.com
+This is the code live developed during the Glue Labs, Instructor Lead Angular Training held in Milano in May 2017 http://glue-labs.com

 ## Starting Up